How do you count electrons?

 - Add up the electron counts for the metal and for each ligand.

-In this way, how do you find the amount of electrons in an isotope?
+Just so, how do you find the amount of electrons in an isotope?

 Understand that isotopes of an element have different mass numbers but the same number of protons.
 Using the Periodic Table, find the atomic number of the element.
 The atomic number equals the number of protons.
 In a balanced atom, the number of electrons equals the number of protons.